cms-sw/cmsdist/index.md

 ## Mapping release series to a given branch

-The default branch of CMSDIST (i.e. the one which you get when you do git clone without any argument) contains a file called `config.map` which consist of the mapping between architectures, release queues and the `PKGTOOLS` and `CMSDIST` tags for that release queue on the given architecture.
+The default branch of CMS-BOT (i.e. the one which you get when you do git clone without any argument) contains a file called `config.map` which consist of the mapping between architectures, release queues and the `PKGTOOLS` and `CMSDIST` tags for that release queue on the given architecture.